Pay equity for school administration staff

 What we've learned so far

-Since we've started asking school administrators about their work, we've learned some pretty interesting things about the workforce.
+Since we've started asking administrators about your work, we've learned some pretty interesting things about the workforce.
 Here's some of what we've learned.

 We asked you what your job title was, and we got...